ColColty/epi-google-calendar/README.md

 When the docker will be runned, it will need some data to work:

 - Google Calendar API Credentials [follow this tutorial](##How-to-get-your-Google-API-Credentials)*(Bottom of the README)*

+The following settings will be set as environement variables in the `docker-compose.yml` file:
 - GOOGLE CALENDAR ID *This is showed in the settings of the calendar you want to fill*
 - TIME_ZONE *(default to Europe/Paris)*
 - IMPORTANT EVENT COLOR ID [Here you have the different colors IDs](https://lukeboyle.com/blog-posts/2016/04/google-calendar-api---color-id/)